MicrosoftDocs/power-platform/power-virtual-agents/preview/advanced-end-user-authentication.md

 Don't use `User.AccessToken` inside **Message** nodes, or on flows that you don't trust.

 ### SignInReason
-The `SignInReason` is used to determine whether the user must sign at the beginning of the conversation with the bot.
-If you set the **Require users to sign in** option in the authentication settings page, the `SignInReason` is then set to `SignInRequired` and the user is prompted to sign in.
-If it is not set, then the you can use the authenticate node in any topic to prompt user to sign in.
-For details, see _Add user authentication to a topic section_ below.

-If the user has not signed in and you try to use the system variables, the `SignInReason` is set to `Initializer` to indicate that authentication needs to occur.
+The `SignInReason` variable indicates whether the user must sign in at the beginning of the conversation with the bot or not.
+If **Require users to sign** in is enabled in the authentication setting, the value of`SignInReason` is set to `SignInRequired` - this lets the bot prompt the user to sign in at the beginning using the **Sign in** system topic.
+Otherwise, you can use the authenticate node in any topic to prompt the user to sign in.
+For details, see Add user authentication to a topic section below.
+The `SignInReason` is set to `Initializer` if the user has not signed in and you try to use the system variables - this indicates that authentication needs to occur.

 ## Customize Sign in system topic